Michal Ansky: Biography

 Michal Ansky was born Gabrielle Ansky and raised in Jerusalem, to Jewish parents.
-Her father Alex Ansky, was born in 1939 as Aleksander Abrabanel in Bulgaria, into a Ladino-speaking household.
-Her mother Sherry (née Gavriyahu) was born in Israel, into a Yiddish-speaking Masorti household.
+Her father, Alex Ansky, was born in 1939 as Aleksander Abrabanel in Bulgaria, into a Ladino-speaking household.
+Her mother Sherry Ansky (née Gavriyahu) was born in Israel, into a Yiddish-speaking Masorti household.
 Michal Asnky's mother is a journalist and gastronomist, and her father, an actor and radio presenter.
-Michal's paternal grandfather, Eliezer Asher Ansky, born Abrabanel (1903–1990) was the founder and director of the Bimatenu children's theatre and worked in his sixties as an artist, creating a sculpture for the Tel Aviv Rabbinate and creatively restoring a wall mosaic in the Church of the Holy Sepulchre, among others.
+Michal's paternal grandfather, Eliezer Ansky, born Abrabanel (1903–1990) was the founder and director of the Bimatenu children's theatre and worked in his sixties as an artist, creating a sculpture for the Tel Aviv Rabbinate and creatively restoring a wall mosaic in the Church of the Holy Sepulchre, among others.

 Ansky attended Gymnasia Rehavia high school in Jerusalem.
 She then served as an officer in the Israeli military (IDF), in the Air Force filming unit.
 After completing her military service, she continued to do reserve duty as an administrations officer in the Public Relations Unit.

-Ansky was married to Israeli architect Roee Hemed.
-Their daughter was born in February 2011.
-They divorced in 2013.